flutter/devtools/BETA_TESTING.md

 You may want to build DevTools to:

 1. Try experimental features

-2. Run desktop version to get away from browser memory limit.
-For example, if heap snapshots of your application casues aout of memory crash of the Chrome tab.
+2. Run desktop version, instead of Web version, to get get rid of browser memory limit.
+For example, to be able to analyze heap snapshots of more complicated applications.

-The steps were tested for Mac.
-They may require adjustments for other platforms.
+The steps were tested for Mac and may require adjustments for other platforms.
 Contributions, that make the steps more platform agnostic, are welcome.

 ## Prerequisites